Logo Design: Exploring the DNA of a Good Logo Design

 3. Think About Visibility

 It’s more important now than ever before to prioritize visibility and visual clarity in logo design.
 It used to be that a logo was only used in certain places and mediums.
 Today, it has to be versatile.
 Your logo might be displayed on a small mobile application thumbnail all the way up to a massive billboard.
-And it’s wise to consider how your logo will appear on both ends of this spectrum.
+And it’s wise to consider how your logo will appear at different sizes and in multiple settings.

 This is just another reason to love simplicity.
 A simple logo is always going to be more visually digestible than a complicated logo.
 The more complex your design, the more it gets distorted or misinterpreted from afar.